mixpanel/docs/docs/Admin/data-views-data-classification.md

 You can apply multiple event, event property, and user profile property filters to a Data View.

-# Manage Data View for Users
+# Add Users or Teams

 Click + Add User to add individual project members to your Data View.
 The modal shows only users that are part of your project.

 You can remove users from your Data View by selecting the box next to their name and clicking Remove to the left above the user list.

-# Teams

 Click on the TEAMS tab to add or remove teams from a Data View.
 Add a team to a Data View to indicate that any project member in the team should have access to a Data View.